tonyedwardspz/tonyedwardspz/blog/_posts/2023/2023-01-23-completely-agree.md

 But.

 If you're paying me to make a website, I appreciate minimalism might not be your jam.
+There are other ways to cut the crap from the web.